KSR Bangalore–Bhagat Ki Kothi Express (via Ballari)

-The 16533 / 16534 KSR Bengaluru City–Bhagat Ki Kothi Express is an Express train belonging to Indian Railways South Western Railway zone that runs between and in India.
+The 16533 / 16534 KSR Bengaluru–Bhagat Ki Kothi Express is an Express train belonging to Indian Railways South Western Railway zone that runs between and in India.

-It operates as train number 16533 from Bangalore City Junction to Bhagat Ki Kothi and as train number 16534 in the reverse direction, serving the states of Rajasthan, Gujarat, Maharashtra, Andhra Pradesh and Karnataka.
+It operates as train number 16533 from KSR Bengaluru to Bhagat Ki Kothi and as train number 16534 in the reverse direction, serving the states of Rajasthan, Gujarat, Maharashtra, Andhra Pradesh and Karnataka.

 Coach composition

 The train has LHB rakes with a maximum speed of 130 km/h.
 The train consists of 26 coaches: